PuddlePumpkin/KwaRemasteredMods/README.md

 ## Kwa Notifications System
-UE4SS Oblivion Remastered notification mod
+UE4SS Oblivion Remastered stacking notification mod

+Ctrl+N to enable / disable

 Compilation of this project does not require engine source